 ORA does not present sufficient justification for deviating from the preferred method for calculating collection lag set forth in Standard Practice U-16-W.

-Cal-Am failed to adequately justify and substantiate a 10% or $2.3 million increase in annual depreciation expense.
+Cal-Am failed to adequately justify and substantiate a 10% increase in annual depreciation expense.

-It is reasonable to adopt the current annual depreciation expense of $21.6 million for 2018-2020.
+It is reasonable to deny Cal-Am’s requested depreciation increase for 2018-2020 and adopt a depreciation expense of $23.520 million for 2018, based on the plant assets approved in this proceeding.

 Customers will experience a rate impact from the amortization of the San Clemente Dam Balancing Account because the under-collection of project costs, in addition to additional unanticipated costs related to mitigating flooding issues in the Carmel River in January 2017, will increase the rates that Cal-Am needs to collect.